oden-lang/oden-lang.github.io/user-guide/installation.md

 ## Binaries

 Oden binaries are available at [Releases](https://github.com/oden-lang/oden/releases) on GitHub.
-Choose the version, preferrably the latest, and download the ZIP file for your operating system.
+Choose the version, preferrably the latest, and download the archive for your operating system.

 *There may be biniaries missing for some major operating systems.*